projectatomic/atomic-site/source/blog/2017-07-18-running-kubernetes-on-fedora-atomic-26.html.md

 System containers place systemd unit files in `/etc/systemd/system`, where they override the unit files from the packages baked into the image, so it's possible to install system containers built from other versions of Fedora.
 You could, for instance, build and run containers including the more recent (1.7.2) version of Kubernetes from rawhide from [these sources](https://github.com/projectatomic/atomic-system-containers).

+Keep in mind that unlike standard containers, which are stored under `/var/lib/docker` and may reside on a separate partition, system containers are stored in the root partition, so you may need to provide that partition with more space.

 # Deploy Kubernetes

 ## Kubeadm Deployment

 Kubeadm is a tool for bootstrapping Kubernetes clusters that's still [under development](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#kubeadm-maturity) by the Kubernetes project, but offers a really simple method of getting up and running with a single or multi-node cluster.
-Starting with the Kubernetes version that ships with Fedora Atomic 26, the kubeadm command is available in a Fedora package.
+Starting with the Kubernetes version that ships with Fedora Atomic Host, the kubeadm command is available in a Fedora package.
 It's not currently baked into the image, but you can install it using rpm-ostree package layering:

 ```bash
 # rpm-ostree install kubernetes-kubeadm ethtool ebtables